 “My husband secretly switched out our electrical sockets with special ones he ordered online (through SmartHome), and installed himself when I wasn’t looking.
 These outlets can be programmed to come on and off via an app on my phone,” said professional organizer Seana Turner.

-Turner said now she can turn on and off the electric candles she likes to place in her windows without having to travel the whole house.
+Turner said now she can turn on and off the electric candles in her windows without getting up.

 Giving the gift of smart home technology is an innovative and thoughtful gesture.